Economy of Macau: Political economy and social welfare

 The Social Welfare Bureau – which remained to this day - was established after the handover to China in 1999.
 Initially Macau faced challenges from a weak economy and high unemployment rate but in 2002, gaming was legalized and increased the government revenue.
 Due to the rapid economic growth driven by the gambling industry, foreign investments and tourism, the government is now able to provide more public services.
 Macau's social welfare programs have grown to be comparable to the most developed countries in the world.
 Free healthcare is universal and offered in public hospitals but private services is also subsidized by 30%, for pregnant women, students, civil servants and people 65 and above, it is completely subsidized.
 The government extend benefits for many of these citizens.
 Improvements in the rise of employment and income is also linked to higher satisfaction with quality of life.
 The government provide 15 years of free education, social insurance and social assistance to all citizens.
 Similar to a lot of East Asian countries, the social welfare model in Macau does not fit neatly in "the three worlds of welfare capitalism".
 It has been argued that it functions more like a regulatory welfare regime.

 Nevertheless, Macau's public sector appears to be quite small.
 Workers in the public sector is one of the highest paid occupation due to constitutional law that was set during the handover.
-Therefore, as a result the government often offer short-term or part-time contracts to make it more affordable although contracts usually get renew.
+Therefore, as a result the government often offer short-term or part-time contracts to make it more affordable although contracts usually get renewed.
 It is reported that many workers in the police force have left to work in casinos for better pay.
 Economic growth also brings inequality, competition is getting higher as more foreigner and mainland workers are overtaking local poor in skills.
 This evidently produced an increase in citizen participation in elections and protests.
 The focus on the gambling and tourism industry also come at the expense of other sectors.
 As of 2009, 44.9% of labor work in the tourist industry.
 It is reported in 2006 that 44 times the population of Macau visited the city that year.
 Furthermore, all profitable big business like hotels and casinos are owned by foreign investors, which comes at the expense of local family businesses.
 This had led to a violent protest on Labor Day in 2007.
 No such civil unrest has ever been record in Macau history before or after the handover but it caught real attention because the city had a GDP growth of 17% the year prior.